A Unified Approach to Quantum Key Leasing with a Classical Lessor: Watermarkable Cryptographic Functionalities

 \item[$\Hyb_5$:] In this hybrid, we switch the way the evaluation oracles are answered to the original one.
 Namely, on input $\hat{s}$, the $i$-th evaluation oracle computes $\hat{t}_j$ as \cref{eq:PRF-eval-oracle-honest} again.

-Similarly to the case of $\hyb_2$ and $\hyb_3$, we can show that this hybrid is indistinguishable from the previous hybrid by the hard to find differing point property of $\TEPRF$.
+Similarly to the case of $\hyb_2$ and $\hyb_3$, we can show that this hybrid is indistinguishable from the previous hybrid by the hard-to-find differing-point property of $\TEPRF$.
 Here again, we have to bound the probability that $\qA$ makes an evaluation query for $\hat{s}$ with $\hat{s}_{j}=s^*_{i,j}$ for some $j\in [\lenx]$.
 One additional subtlety that arises here is that the reduction algorithm does not know $s^*_{i,j}$ and thus it cannot simulate the challenge input for the adversary.
 However, this is not a problem because it is sufficient for the reduction to simulate the game right before the challenge input is given to $\qA$, since the evaluation queries are made only before that.
-We therefore have $|\Pr[\event_{5}] - \Pr[\event_{6}]| = \negl(\secp)$.
+We therefore have $|\Pr[\event_{4}] - \Pr[\event_{5}]| = \negl(\secp)$.

-\item[$\Hyb_7$:] In this hybrid, we undo the changes introduced in $\hyb_1$.
+\item[$\Hyb_6$:] In this hybrid, we undo the changes introduced in $\hyb_1$.
 Namely, the challenger chooses $c_i$ for $i\in [n]$ in Step~\ref{Step1:WPRF} again.
-The challenger then sets $\key_i = \{ \TEPRF.\key_{i,j, x_i[j]\oplus c_i[j] } \}_{j\in [\lenx]}$ for $i\in [\lenx]$ in Step~\ref{Step:WPRF-Step-4} and uses it for checking the winning condition in Step~\ref{Step:WPRF-Step-8}.
-We can easily see that this is just a conceptual change and thus we have $\Pr[\event_7]=\Pr[\event_6]$.
+The challenger then sets $\key_i = \{ \TEPRF.\key_{i,j, x_i[j]\oplus c_i[j] } \}_{j\in [\lenx]}$ for $i\in [n]$ in Step~\ref{Step:WPRF-Step-4} and uses it for checking the winning condition in Step~\ref{Step:WPRF-Step-8}.
+We can easily see that this is just a conceptual change and thus we have $\Pr[\event_6]=\Pr[\event_5]$.